 Why not choose a traditional French crepe recipe and start your day with the perfect meal?
 These light crepes are so very easy to make, and they have the delicious taste of Old France that everyone loves.

-Enjoy crepes suzette for dessert or enjoy your homemade crepes as a comfort food all on their own.
-Believe me, they'll make your day seem extra special.
+Enjoy your homemade crepes suzette for dessert or as a comfort food all on its own.
+Believe me, your day will seem extra special.

 Allied Cookery (1916)